hashicorp/terraform-provider-azurerm/website/docs/r/recovery_services_vault_resource_guard_association.html.markdown

 The following arguments are supported:

-* `name` - (Required) Specifies the name of the Recovery Services Vault Resource Guard Association.
+* `name` - (Optional) Specifies the name of the Recovery Services Vault Resource Guard Association.
 Changing this forces a new resource to be created.

+-> **NOTE:** `name` has been deprecated and will be removed in version 4.0 of the provider.

 * `vault_id` - (Required) ID of the Recovery Services Vault which should be associated with.
 Changing this forces a new resource to be created.